abadcafe/nginx-upstream-serverlist/README.md

 # nginx-upstream-serverlist

-yet another nginx module for dynamiclly update upstream server list without reload or restart, and with simple and fully featured HTTP interface.
+Yet another nginx module for dynamiclly update upstream server list without reload or restart, and with simple and fully featured HTTP interface.

 Nginx's upstream can not dynamiclly modify the server directive's arguments.
 If